 It is a surface mounted faucet with a single handle to control the water volume and temperature.
 Therefore, it is easy to use for most people.

-It does not come with a pop-up drain and lift rod, however, this does not hamper the ease of installation.
-With its shiny and reflective chrome finish, this faucet is great for almost every bathroom décor.
+It does not come with a pop-up drain and lift rod.
+However, this does not hamper the ease of installation.
+With its shiny and reflective chrome finish, this faucet is excellent for almost every bathroom décor.

 08. ENZO RODI FLORA BATHROOM FAUCET